KMKfw/kmk_firmware/docs/en/rgb.md

 Not all RGB LEDs are compatible with NeoPixels.
 To support these, the RGB extension accepts an instance of a `Pixelbuf`-compatible object as an optional parameter.
-If supplied, `pixel_pin` is ignored and the supplied Pixelbuf is used instead of creating a NeoPixel object.
+If supplied, `pixel_pin` is ignored and the supplied `Pixelbuf` is used instead of creating a NeoPixel object.
-The RGB extension will figure out LED count from the pixelbuffer length if not passed explicitly.
+The RGB extension will figure out LED count from the pixel buffer length if not passed explicitly.

 This works easily with APA102 ("DotStar") LEDs, but for most other RGB LED